-“Don’t let him do any work”, I replied.

-We couldn’t let an impaired person anywhere near electricity.
+“Don’t let him do any work,” I replied, “we can’t let an impaired person anywhere near electricity.”

 “Do you know if he was out last night?”

-“He said he wasn’t”, said Amn Fronz
+“He said he wasn’t,” said Amn Fronz

-I knew the Sgt was a college student and thought maybe he may have been out drinking but was lying to avoid getting in trouble for being drunk on duty.

 “Send him to the C-Bag storage room and have him lie down on a cot to sleep it off.
-Check on him in about an hour, and maybe I can talk to him then.”
-I said.
+Check on him in about an hour.
+Maybe I can talk to him then.”

+I rationalized the Sergeant was a college student and maybe he may have been out drinking but was lying to avoid getting in trouble for being drunk on duty.

+Hindsight is a cruel troll, whispering what-ifs into our ears.
+A con artist trying to sell us on the false notion we could have made better choices.
+A cheater, using knowledge we didn’t have to tell us the signs were all there, and so obvious when they weren’t.
+Hindsight brings me back here whenever I recall the incident.

-airmen were back in my office in what seemed like minutes later.
-Looking at the clock I realized an hour had passed.
+Airmen Fronz and Snuffy were back in my office in what seemed like minutes later.
+Glancing at the clock I realized over an hour had passed.

-Before I had a chance to ask, Amn Snuffy blurted out, his voice an octave above normal, “When we went to check he was trying to break into the closet.
-He thinks his friends are locked in.”
+“When we went to check he was trying to break into the closet.
+He thinks his friends are locked in, ” Airman Snuffy blurted out, his voice an octave above normal.

-I looked at the Airman.
-He had a worried look in his eyes like a chihuahua meeting a pit bull in a dark alley.
-I fought to remain calm.
-I could not transmit my concern to these two airmen.
-This was a problem beyond a hangover, and the apparent hallucination meant I needed to act right now.
-Then I remembered the medical team was at the compound to administer immunizations and do routine checkups and I had an idea.
-We needed to get the Sgt to the professionals for evaluation.
+I looked the Airman in the eyes.
+He had the worried look of a chihuahua about to meet a pit bull in a dark alley.
+This was a problem beyond a hangover.
+Action was required right now.

+A medical team was at the compound to administer immunizations and do routine checkups and that gave me an idea; a way to get the sergeant to a professional for evaluation without spooking him.

-“Tell Sgt Hollerbach he has an appointment for a shot, and go with him” I said.
+“Tell Sergeant Hollerbach he has an appointment for a shot.
+But go with him” I said.
 “I’ll meet you there.”

-I didn’t want to alert the Sgt to our plans for fear he’d bug out.

 The two men left immediately.
-I informed Colonel Utz and headed out to the medical building.
-When I got there, Sgt Hollerbach was already with the doctor.
-The airmen had done an excellent job of getting him in.
-I was not in the room when the Sgt and doctor met but was told it went something like this: The Doctor said, “I hear you’re having some issues.
-Please take off your shirt and I’ll take a look.”
+I informed Colonel Utz and headed out.
+When I arrived, Sergeant Hollerbach was already with the doctor.

-When the shirt was removed, Sgt Hollerbach’s bare arms were visible revealing a wide, angry, red T on the inside of his left arm, made by several light cuts across the wrist, and several long cuts from the wrist to the inner elbow in a wide swath.
+Later, I found out the doctor asked the sergeant to take off his shirt.
+Sergeant Hollenbach complied, revealing his bare arms.
+The doctor saw a wide, angry, red T on the inside of his left arm, made by several light cuts across the wrist, and several long cuts from the wrist to the inner elbow.
+It was then Sergeant Hollenbach admitted he had tried to take his own life, and had taken SlepaCol.

-“What is this?”, the doctor asked.

-“I wanted to kill myself.
-I took SlepaCol and thought I’d die” replied the Sgt.

-“We’ll get you some help,” said the doctor, understanding immediately the medical implications of the drug.

-The doctor then made a call to Hershey Medical Center.
-To save time, the same two men who escorted the Sgt, drove him to the facility, which was about twenty minutes away.
+The doctor moved quickly.
+First, he made a call to Hershey Medical Center.
+Then, to save valuable minutes, he had the airmen drive Sergent Hollenbach straight to Hershey, which was about twenty minutes away.

-While he was being transported, I went back to the headquarters building and informed the commander and my new replacement of the situation.
-We went into his records to place a call to the emergency contact.
-We made several attempts at a call but received nothing but an answering machine.
+While he was being transported, I went back to the headquarters.
+Colonel Utz tried to call the sergeant’s emergency contact number, making several attempts but receiving nothing but an answering machine.

-I called the electrical shop super to see if he’d heard anything from the escorts.
-They had stayed with the Sgt.
-We asked if the Sgt had a cell phone.
+We contacted the escorts and asked if Sergeant Hollenbach had a cell phone.
 He did.
-We then instructed the Airmen to bring the cell phone to the unit.
-So the Electrical super and ??? drove out to Hershey, and replaced the two airmen.
+We then instructed them to bring the cell phone to the unit.
+The Electrical super and Sergeant Fishbane drove out to Hershey to relieve the two airmen.